 "The Lord is good.
 Trust Him."

 "His grace was sufficient for me in my trials and is sufficient for you today."

 There’s a hymn that’s traditionally sung around this holiday called "For All the Saints."
 It encourages believers to look back through the years of Christian history and think of the millions now enjoying rest and salvation in the presence of God.
-It’s also meant to provide encouragement to believers here and now to press on, looking forward to the glorious day…
+It’s also meant to encourage believers here and now to press on, looking forward to the glorious day…

 “...when the strife is fierce, the warfare long,